-Walking down Detroit Street in Lakewood, Ohio, on Friday evening Feb.
-18, one would have seen an unusual sight: 150 Catholics gathered around a large statue of Our Lady of Fatima devoutly praying the rosary and singing hymns.
+Someone walking down Detroit Street in Lakewood, Ohio, on Friday evening, Feb.
+18th, would have seen an unusual sight of 150 Catholics gathered around a large statue of Our Lady of Fatima, devoutly praying the Rosary and singing pious songs to Our Lady.

-• Jesus is introduced as “the hypocrite son of the fascist tyrant on high.”
-He wears a diaper, is fat, effeminate and later admits: “Actually, I am a bit gay.”
+•Jesus is introduced as “the hypocrite son of the fascist tyrant on high.”
+He wears a diaper, is fat and effeminate and later admits: “Actually, I am a bit gay.”

-• God is a fat man in a white suit that complains about being blamed for everyone’s problems.
+•God is a fat man in a white suit who complains about being blamed for everyone’s problems.
 He invites Jerry Springer to join Him to “sit in Heaven beside me, hold my hand and guide me.”
-In the end, Jerry emerges as the true savior of mankind.
+At the end, Jerry emerges as the true savior of mankind.

 Throughout its history, the “opera” has earned its blasphemous reputation.
 In London, the debut was the subject of a libel suit for defaming Christians.
-When it was to be aired on BBC, it drew more than 60,000 complaints.
+When it was to be aired on the BBC, it drew more than 60,000 complaints.
 In face of such insults to the Faith, TFP and America Needs Fatima could not and did not remain silent.

 Catholic Reparation Echoes in Lakewood

 To make sure people knew where the protest was to take place, at about 5:30 p.m., on-site preparations started.
-This included unfurling a thirteen-foot banner, setting up signs and the distribution of prayer programs.
+This included unfurling a banner, setting up signs and the distribution of prayer programs.

-At 6:00 p.m., braving a nasty cold wind, the protest started to the sound of “Hail Holy Queen Enthroned Above” as a statue of Our Lady of Fatima was carried shoulder high in procession and took her place at the front of the crowd where she reigned throughout the protest.
+At 6:00 p.m., in a very cold wind, the protest started to the sound of “Hail Holy Queen Enthroned Above” as the Pilgrim Statue of Our Lady of Fatima was carried shoulder high in procession and took her place at the front of the crowd, where she reigned throughout the protest.

-When the rosary was prayed it echoed through the streets where God’s rights are too seldom remembered and His Holy Name too often invoked in vain.
-The participants also joined in proclaiming slogans in protest and reparation.
+We then prayed the rosary, which echoed through the streets, where God’s rights are too seldom remembered and His Holy Name too often invoked in vain.
+The participants also joined in shouting slogans in protest and reparation:

 "O Sacred Heart of Jesus, Have mercy on us."